offmywave011/masterconcrete/Advanced:-Using-a-ScanbotCameraFragment.md

-If you want to use only camera functionality without ViewPager, color filters or page cropping you can embed `ScanbotCameraFragment` into your `Activity`.
+If you want to use only camera functionality without ViewPager, color filters or page cropping you can just embed `ScanbotCameraFragment` into your `Activity`.

 However, there are some extra steps which you need to take: